Vasudev-Sharma-13/COMP6321-GroupE/README.md

 #setting the loss function
 criterion=nn.CrossEntropyLoss()
 ```
 5. Run Jupyter Notebook, and see the results.
-The subheadings and comments in the respective AlexNet notebooks explain each cell and functioning.
+The subheadings and comments in the respective ResNet18 notebooks explain each cell and functioning.

 # Task 2 Instructions